Skip to Content

 How to Pinch Back the Seedlings?

 Use your fingertips or a small pair of scissors or pruners to snip off the top of the seedling’s stem.
-This has to be done above the point where a leaf or set of leaves connect.
+This has to be done above the point where a leaf or set of leaves connects.
 It would help if you did not pinch right on the point where the leaves connect.
 This would remove the bud that will become a new branch.
 So, be sure that aim for slightly above that point.

 When to Pinch the Seedlings?

-When Should I Give up on Leggy Seedlings?
+When Should I Give Up on Leggy Seedlings?

 If your seedlings are limp and falling over is better that you do not put in your time and effort trying to save them.
 It would be best to look for the distance between the soil and the first set of leaves.
 You should chuck them if it is more than a couple of inches.
 The same goes if the gap between the leaves is an inch or more.